williampiat3/ImprovingPSRemotePlay/README.md

 verb 3
 ```
 So as a reminder you need 4 files: `ps_remote.conf` that you just created and `ca.crt` `ps_remote.crt` `ps_remote.key` that were created during the installation of openvpn and the creation of the access to the ps_remote user.
 They will all be useful for configuring the VPN Client.

 Unfortunately, OpenVPN client doesn't support bridging.
 Therefore we cannot have this client with it's fancy GUI.
 All the following steps are provided once again by this amazing [guide/blog](https://www.emaculation.com/doku.php/bridged_openvpn_server_setup).
 Do the following on the computer you wish to use for remote play:
 for Windows:
 * Download [Securepoint SSL VPN Client](https://sourceforge.net/projects/securepoint/) and install it. be sure to select "Management" in the starting context.
 * Start Securepoint.
 In the Taskbar, appeared a little padlock, click on it and in the small GUI that pop up, select the small gear (bottom right)
 * Select **New**, and give a name to your connection.
 * Enter the **public IP** address of the server, keep the default protocol (UDP) and port (1194), and click Add and Next.
-* For your client (ps_remote for us), point "Root CA" to ca.crt, "Certificate" to ps_remote.crt, and "Key" to ps_remote.key.
+* For your client (ps_remote for us), point "Root CA" to ca.crt, "Certificate" to ps_remote.crt, and "Key" to ps_remote.key.
-* Leave "Server certificate" unchecked.
+* Leave "Server certificate" unchecked.
 * Click Next, Next and Finish
 * Copy ta.key to the folder with the VPN connection's name, found in the user's "AppData\Roaming\Securepoint SSL VPN\config" folder.
 * Check that the three previously given files are present in the folder
 * Open ps_remote.conf file with a standard text editor and copy the content.
 * In Securepoint, right-click on the VPN connection's name, select "Quick edit", delete everything, and paste
 * Start the connection

 Two options are available: either you are connected and proceed to self-congratulating in whatever form you need, or the icon is red, and ... take a break and restart from the beginning: it took us four days to successfully connect, we know it can be a tough task guys.

 For Mac unfortunately, we cannot give feedback yet, so I will just paste the [guide](https://www.emaculation.com/doku.php/bridged_openvpn_server_setup) and adapt with names we chose here: